omarreda06/SQL_Project_Data_Job_Analysis-main/README.md

 | gcp           | 122500      |
 | microstrategy | 121619      |

-*Table of the average salary for the top 10 paying skills for data analysts*
+*"Table of the average salary for the top 10 paying skills for data analysts"*

 ## 5. Most Optimal Skills to Learn